hydephp/develop/docs/console-commands.md

 #### Sitemaps and RSS feeds

-Sitemaps and RSS feeeds require that you have a `site_url` set, (and that you have not disabled them).
+Sitemaps and RSS feeeds require that you have a base site URL set, (and that you have not disabled them).

 When the features are avaliable the build commnad will generate a sitemap and RSS feed.